Averroes Ai Automated Visual inspection software

 AOI begins with capturing high-resolution images of the wafer surface.

-Cameras mounted on precision stages sweep across the wafer, capturing images under a range of lighting conditions – visible, ultraviolet (UV), infrared (IR), and polarized light.
+Cameras mounted on precision stages sweep across the wafer, capturing images under a range of lighting conditions:

 These varied illumination modes help highlight specific defect types that might otherwise remain hidden under standard lighting.